You are here

 It uses a finger poke to produce a few drops of bloods which are then added to the testing kit.
 The results from this test are ready in a few minutes.
 If the test is negative, it is considered very accurate for the window period.
 A positive test result must be confirmed with a standard laboratory test from blood taken from a vein.

-Consider reaching out for support from a health care provider before and/or after using the HIV self-test.
-A health care provider can help with understanding test results or the window period, support those experiencing worry or anxiety, provide a referral for pre-exposure prophylaxis (PrEP) or post-exposure prophylaxis (PEP), and link to follow-up and care after testing if needed.
+Consider reaching out for support before and/or after using the HIV self-test.
+The REACH team has worked with all regional health authorities in British Columbia to develop a Prevention and Care Pathway resource to help connect you with services and next steps after testing.
+A health care provider can also help with understanding test results or the window period, support those experiencing worry or anxiety, provide a referral for pre-exposure prophylaxis (PrEP) or post-exposure prophylaxis (PEP), and link to follow-up and care after testing if needed.
 You can use the clinic finder to find services in your area, contact 8-1-1 operated by HealthLink BC, or your regular health care provider if you have one.

 In Canada, the INSTI® HIV Self-Test is available to purchase online from the Biolytical website.
 The cost of the test kit is not covered by the BC Medical Services Plan.

-The Canadian Institute for Health Research (CIHR) for REACH 3.0 is working with community organizations across Canada to launch a telehealth program for ordering, distributing, and supporting HIV self-testing.
-REACH 3.0 will distribute free self-test kits to research study participants; additional details will be posted when the program launches.
-The program will use a mobile app, optional Peer support, and offers resources for understanding test results and support for those who may experience worry or anxiety related to testing.
+The Canadian Institute for Health Research (CIHR) for REACH 3.0 is working with community organizations across Canada to launch a telehealth program called I'm Ready for ordering, distributing, and supporting HIV self-testing.
+Through REACH's I'm Ready research study, participants are able to access up to 3 free self-test kits.
+The program uses a mobile app, optional Peer support, and offers resources for understanding test results and support for those who may experience worry or anxiety related to testing.
+The Community-Based Research Centre has also launched its Test@Home project alongside the Sex Now 2021 survey for gay, bi, trans, Two-Spirit, and queer men (GBT2Q) and non-binary people.

 Biolytical INSTI® HIV Self-Test - Training video